PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 > ~~~
 > {: .language-bash}
 > - Note the use of the `generateReconstructArray` function
-> - The function receives as arguments: 1)the string defining the times to be reconstructed, and 2) the path inside the OverlayFS files where to create the `processorN` dirs
+> - The function receives as arguments: 1)the string defining the result-times to be reconstructed, and 2) the path inside the OverlayFS files where to create the `processor*` dirs
 > - The returned value of the function is saved in the `success` variable and then checked
-> - The GLOBAL array `arrayReconstruct` is unset before calling the function, and the function will create a new one with the times to be reconstructed
+> - The GLOBAL array `arrayReconstruct` is unset before calling the function, and the function will create a new one with the result-times to be reconstructed
-> - Read the definition of the function in `../auxiliaryScripts/ofContainersOverlayFunctions.sh`
+> - Read the definition of the function in `../../A1_auxiliaryScripts/ofContainersOverlayFunctions.sh`
 >
 > <p>&nbsp;</p>
 >
 >
 > ~~~
 > #5.
-Point the soft links to the bak.processor* directories
+Point the soft links to the ./bakDir/bak.processor* directories
 > pointToBak $foam_numberOfSubdomains;success=$? #Calling function to point towards the bak.processors
 > if [ $success -ne 0 ]; then
 >    echo "Failed creating the soft links"